Loading [MathJax]/extensions/tex2jax.js

 Anatomy of the NEET Exam

-The NEET exam is a test in India that students take after high school to get into medical colleges.
-It has three main subjects: Physics, Chemistry, and Biology.
-The test has 180 questions, with 90 questions from Biology and 45 each from Physics and Chemistry.
-Students get 4 marks for a correct answer and lose 1 mark for a wrong one.
-The exam is tough, so students need to study hard and practice a lot.
+The NEET exam in India is for students who want to join medical colleges after high school.
+It has three subjects: Physics, Chemistry, and Biology.
+There are 180 questions—90 from Biology and 45 each from Physics and Chemistry.
+For every correct answer, students get 4 marks, but 1 mark is cut for a wrong answer.
+The exam is difficult, so students must study well and practice a lot.
+Hard work and good preparation help in scoring well and getting admission to medical colleges.

 Anatomy of the NEET Exam